crazy25260/vsc/README.md

 - A front-back stage decoupling web station cluster can be made up when the VSC combine with a web-interface back stage.
   Whatever the developed language of the back state.

+- Several functional modules are still in developing.
+Sucn as search, login, slide pane, video comment, and video tags etc.
+  Even now all the crucial modules are available enough. <br>

  List Page | Play Page |
 | --- | --- |